canonical/ubuntu-pro-client/docs/tutorials/fix_scenarios.md

 ✔ CVE-2022-0778 is resolved.
 ```

-## Partially resolved CVE/USNs
+## Partially resolved CVE/USN

-Finally, you might run a `pro fix` command that only partially fixes some of the packages affected.
+Finally, you might run a `pro fix` command that only fixes some of the packages
-This happens when only a subset of the packages have available updates to fix for that CVE/USN.
+affected.
+This happens when only a subset of the packages have available updates
+to fix for that CVE/USN.

-In this case, `pro fix` will inform of which package it can and cannot fix.
+In this case, `pro fix` will tell you which package(s) it can or cannot fix.

-But first, let's install some package so we can run `pro fix` to exercise that scenario.
+But first, let's install a package so we can run `pro fix` to demonstrate this
+scenario.

 ```console
 $ sudo apt-get install expat=2.1.0-7 swish-e matanza ghostscript